scientific-python/specs/spec-0008/index.md

 ### Document the release process

 The release process should be clearly and fully documented in the developer documentation and describe each step to make a release and the permissions required to do so.
+It is recommended that this is a dedicated page in the developer section of the documentation website, though providing instructions in a `RELEASING.md` in the top level of the repository is also a common approach.

 ### Hardening workflow environment permissions